 Let this Market Study on the Contact Center of 2025 be your instrument for the future.
 Yes, it explores the lingering challenges and stereotypes we need to urgently address.
 It does not, however, dwell exclusively on the past.
 It also looks ahead, considering how automation, omnichannel engagement, customer data, emerging technology and cross-industry benchmarking will forever change the contact center landscape.

 Though unwise, it was very easy to ignore calls to develop a business continuity plan during periods of fortune.
-Thanks to the COVID-19 pandemic, companies are seeing the consequences of their inactivity.
-They are unprepared for the changing realities of the workplace, and unable to swiftly satisfy their customers.
+Thanks to the COVID-19 pandemic, companies have seen the consequences of their inactivity.
 It is time to rethink the approach, not only to support work-from-home in the near-term but to ensure your CX remains strong in the face of future risk.

 A while ago, it was very easy to ignore a business continuity plan (BCP), since many of us took for granted our business’ profitability, steady markets, engaging office cultures, and to put it bluntly, success.
 Thanks to that complacency, many are quickly forgetting what success tastes like.